-If you started to learn how to trade options, you probably have an idea they let you be creative and provide leverage.
-Now, if you don’t understand how options work, check out this guide here – it goes over everything from the basics to volatility.
-That said, I like to use technical patterns with my options trading sometimes.
+I like to use technical patterns with my options trading sometimes.
 For example, with expensive stocks, it gets difficult to buy into a sizable portion that will make your investment worth your time.
-For example, if you want to buy 100 shares of Amazon.com Inc (AMZN), it would eat up over $100K in buying power…so think of trying to buy 1,000 shares, and about the spreads.
+For example, if you want to buy 100 shares of Amazon.com Inc (AMZN), it would eat up over $100K in buying power.
+Think of trying to buy 1,000 shares, and about the spreads.
 It gets pretty difficult.
 That said, let’s take a look at how to trade options using the breakout pattern, so you can take advantage of these stocks in your options trading.

-Now, although I specialize in trading biotech stocks…that doesn’t mean I utilize different strategies to make money in the markets.
-You see, after witnessing Jeff Bishop multiply his money consistently, I thought I’d dabble in this market.
-After I learned how to trade options, I realized I could be using technical patterns, and buying call options instead of stock.
+Although I specialize in trading biotech stocks, that doesn’t mean I don’t utilize different options trading strategies to make money in the markets.
+After witnessing Jeff Bishop multiply his money consistently, I thought I’d dabble in this market.
+After I learned how to trade options, I realized I could be using technical patterns, like the “Breakout Pattern,” and buying call options instead of stock.
 This way, I can leverage my capital and increase my percentage returns.

 For example, here’s what I was looking at in Tesla (TSLA).

 If you look at the hourly chart above, TSLA had a sharp move from the $260 area to $340.
-Now, it consolidated and traded between a range of $325 and $360.
-I see this pattern all the time, and I knew I could use options with this pattern.
+It consolidated and traded between a range of $325 and $360.
+I see this kind of breakout pattern all the time, and I knew I could use options with this pattern.

 Here was my thesis:

-“The shares are setting up for a bullish break out of the flag for a move past all time highs.
-A target of near $400 for the shares make a lot of sense, especially with the trade news with China mostly out of the way.
+“The shares are setting up for a bullish break out of the flag for a move past all-time highs.
+A target of near $400 for the shares makes a lot of sense, especially with the trade news with China mostly out of the way.

 Additionally, shares are up again today in the face of the market being down 400+ points as I type.
 That is relative strength and likely a signal that the short sellers are starting to get squeezed.